anzumura/kanji-tools/README.md

 - **kanjiQuiz**: interactive program that allows a user to choose from various types of quizzes
 - **kanjiStats**: classifies and counts multi-byte characters in a file or directory tree

-The initial goal for this project was to create a program that could parse multi-byte (UTF-8) input and classify Japanese **kanji** (漢字) characters into *official* categories in order to determine how many kanji fall into each category in real-world examples.
+The initial goal for this project was to create a program that could parse multi-byte (UTF-8) input and classify Japanese **Kanji** (漢字) characters into *official* categories in order to determine how many kanji fall into each category in real-world examples.
 The *quiz* program was added later once the initial work was done for loading and classifying Kanji.
 The *format* program was created to help with a specific use-case that came up while gathering sample text from Aozora - it's a small program that relies on some of the generic code created for the *stats* program.

 ### Project Structure